andbudha/project_counter_monday/README.md

 # About

-This project is the test task from level monday, it-incubator
+This project is the test task from level monday, it-incubator online bootcamp.